-The General Sessions are open-topic, paper-reading sessions.
-Any General Session that does not convene for two consecutive years will be struck from the roster.
+The Standing Sessions are broad, open-topic, paper-reading sessions.
+Any Standing Session that does not convene for two consecutive years will be struck from the roster.
 It may be reinstated upon written request by twenty members of PAMLA.
-Each General Session has its presiding officer.
-At the conclusion of each Session's program, the presiding officer calls for nominations from the floor for the office of presiding officer and conducts an election by written ballot.
+Each Standing Session has a presiding officer.
+At the conclusion of each Standing Session’s program, the presiding officer calls for nominations from the floor for the office of presiding officer and elects the next year’s presiding officer by a majority vote of members present in the session.
 Candidates for the office must be members of PAMLA.
-The nominee receiving the most votes will be presiding officer the following year.
-In the event that any presiding officer is unable to serve, the Executive Director of the Association, acting for the Executive Committee, will designate another member to take his or her place.
+In the event that any presiding officer is unable to serve, or the session has failed to put forward a name for the next presiding officer, the Executive Director of the Association, acting for the General Board, will designate another member to take on the role.

-The Presiding officers are responsible for drawing up the programs of their own sessions and for submitting them to the Executive Director.
-The presiding officer will also file a report with the Executive Committee immediately following the conference.
-This report will include a brief summary and evaluation of the Session's program, the results and statistics of any elections, as well as attendance figures.
-The presiding officers should include evaluations and suggestions from those in attendance.
-The Executive Committee will use these reports, and other appropriate information, to review the sectional structure of PAMLA and, as needed, make suggestions for modification at the next annual General Membership Meeting
+Presiding officers are responsible for reviewing, inviting, or declining proposals to their session, designing their session’s program, and submitting them to the Executive Director.
+The presiding officer will also file a report with the Executive Director or a delegate of the Executive Director immediately following the conference.
+This report will include a brief evaluation of the session’s program, the results of any elections (for Standing Sessions), as well as attendance figures and the names of anyone who didn’t present.
+The Executive Director and Board will use these reports, and other appropriate information, to review the sectional structure of PAMLA.

-.

 SPECIAL SESSIONS

-Workshops, seminars, or panels on any topic with a special focus and more specific focus than those of the General Sessions may be proposed for each conference at the written request of any member of PAMLA.
-Proposals should be sent to the First Vice President by December 15 of the year preceding the conference so that they may be evaluated and selected with a view to a balanced program.
-The workshop, seminar, or panel presiding officer will be responsible for inviting participants, designing the program, and submitting it to the Executive Director. no more than one presenter may be from the presiding officer's own institution.
+Roundtables, Workshops, Creative Conversations, Seminars, Special Events, or Special Sessions on any topic that is different from the topics of the Standing Sessions may be proposed for each conference.
+Proposals will be sent to the First Vice President via online submission by a reasonable deadline, which will be determined by the Executive Director in consultation with the First Vice President and which will provide adequate time for the proposals to be evaluated.
+The selection or rejection of proposals will be determined by the needs of the conference program.
+While Special Session proposers need not be current PAMLA members at the time of their submission, they must pay their membership fee immediately upon having their proposed session accepted.

+Presiding officers will be responsible for inviting and vetting participants for their sessions, designing their sessions, and communicating session information with the Executive Director.
+Typically, no more than two presenters may be from the presiding officer’s own institution.

-After meeting for a period of three consecutive years, a Special Session may be considered for general Session status upon petition from at least two PAMLA members.
+After meeting successfully for three consecutive years, a Special Session may be considered for Standing Session status upon petition from at least two PAMLA members.
+The General Board will make the decision of whether to approve such petitions.

-SESSIONS' STRUCTURE
+SESSION STRUCTURE

-Sessions last for one and a half hours.
-In drawing up the program of their own sessions, presiding officers are responsible for the format and for ensuring that a minimum of 15 minutes be allowed for discussion, including participation from the audience, which they shall facilitate.
+Conference sessions typically last for ninety minutes.
+In drawing up the program of their own sessions, presiding officers are responsible for the format and for ensuring that a minimum of fifteen minutes will be allowed for discussion, including participation from the audience, which they shall facilitate.
 They shall accordingly adjust the number and length of presentations in their session.

 ALLIED ORGANIZATION STATUS

-An organization may apply for allied status to PAMLA, to be granted at the discretion of the Executive Committee for a five-year renewable term.
-Allied organizations may hold one session, not to exceed one and one-half hours, at the PAMLA conference.
-Participants in such special Sessions must be members of PAMLA.
+An organization may apply for allied status to PAMLA, to be granted at the discretion of the Executive Director for a five-year renewable term.
+Allied organizations may hold at least one session, not to exceed ninety minutes, at the PAMLA conference.
+Participants in such Allied Sessions must be members of PAMLA.

 PACIFIC COAST PHILOLOGY